bhenggoh/ticketsDAPP/README.md

 ![secret key](https://user-images.githubusercontent.com/116928888/205502634-8a00b3a2-5a07-4454-8ba0-9cb6adff1146.jpg)

-## Step 4 - Store the secret key in GitHub.
+## Step :four: - Store the secret key in GitHub.

 Go to Settings for the repo.
 Select "Actions" button (left panel under "Security->Secrets").